-Disability Discrimination Law Lakeside, MI for the Lakeside, MI area.
+Providing Disability Discrimination Law Lakeside, MI near Lakeside, MI.

 Disability Discrimination Law

 At Cleary/Fowler, we represent students who have been discriminated against as a result of their disability.Of the 53.9 million school-aged children in the U.S., about 2.8 million (5.2 percent) were reported to have a disability in 2010.
 These disabilities include physical limitations (vision/hearing impairment, limited mobility, chronic disease or illness) and mental impairments (learning disabilities, depression, developmental delays).

 For these students, attending school may present additional challenges--for example, how will a hearing impaired student listen to the teacher's instruction?
 How will a student with diabetes ensure his insulin is properly administered?
 How will a wheelchair-bound student get to and from the classroom?

 The answer is provided in a Section 504 plan.
 A Section 504 plan is a written document provided by the school district that sets out the reasonable accommodations and modifications necessary to ensure that a student with a disability receives equal access to the learning environment.

 A Section 504 plan is derived from the Rehabilitation Act of 1973 and the Americans with Disabilities Act, both of which prohibit discrimination against schoolchildren on the basis of disability.
 A violation of Section 504 is a violation of the student's civil rights.